 A grand hotel bar inspired by the 19th century’s Golden Age of cocktails and fine drinking, Manhattan Bar at Regent Hotel is like a theatre with an open bar as its stage where diners can watch bartenders do their magic.

 The atmosphere makes one feel like he has been transported back to the 1920s, reminiscent of old New York with a glamorous yet modern touch.

-This latest adults-only cocktail brunch is truly one of a kind in Singapore.
+Their adults-only Cocktail Brunch, running on Sundays from 12pm – 3pm, is truly one of a kind in Singapore.
 Not only do you get access to the various buffet tables with seafood, personalised bagels and dessert, you also get to order unlimited portions of small plate main courses like the Silver Dollar Pancakes and Bacon & Egg.

-Get ready to put on your most stretchy buffet pants because Andaz Singapore has introduced an S$35++ Lazy Breakfast Semi-Buffet on weekends and public holidays, from 11.30am to 2.30pm.
+Get ready to put on your most stretchy buffet pants because Andaz Singapore has introduced a S$50++ Lazy Breakfast Semi-Buffet on weekends and public holidays, from 11.30am to 2.30pm.

 Apart from being spoilt for choice with their staple breakfast buffet line-up of waffles, assorted cheeses, fresh juices, egg station (cooked-to-order!) and Asian delights, diners can also choose one main from their special menu.